jundalisay/superb/content/en/research/schumacher/pool-clearing/part-2.md

 -The Clearing Funds of countries with no surplus nor deficit will hold neither cash nor a share in the Pool.

-> *Superphysics Note: In Pantrynomics, the surplus countries become indebted to their own citizens who make prepayments that can be used overseas, as a sort of import or purchase of the services of the other countries like tourism, medical services, or education.
+> *Superphysics Note: In Supereconomics, the surplus countries become indebted to their own citizens who make prepayments that can be used overseas, as a sort of import or purchase of the services of the other countries like tourism, medical services, or education.
 This increases local employment globally at the expense of international finance which is Mercantilist banking to Adam Smith

 This system is fully multilateral.